koengr/QCforBusiness/_part3/chapter_1.md

 computer is suitable for any quantum application, regardless of whether it is known today or invented in the future.

-The definition of 'universal' is blind to some details such as memory limitations (it assumes you will never run out of RAM), and omits tedious details about software compatibility (a Playstation game won't run on an XBox).
+The definition of ‘universal’ is blind to some details such as memory limitations (it assumes you will never run out of RAM), and omits tedious details about software compatibility (a Playstation game won’t run on an XBox).
 In our high level overview, such details are
 unimportant: the main point is that there also exist devices that can *not *run just any algorithm.

-**Does a universal computer need to be \"gate-based\"?**
+**Does a universal computer need to be "gate-based"?**

 No matter what architecture or qubit type you pick, our current technology will not allow you to run very long computations.
 This is due